sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 - `Pluto`
 - `PlutoUI`
 - `IJulia`
+- `TypeTree`

-This will take some time, since Julia first needs to download the packages if we still don't have them in our local machine and the precompile them.
-This is another way of using the `Pkg` library; calling it from inside a Julia script instead of installing from `pkg` using the REPL.
+This will take some time since Julia first needs to download the packages if we still don't have them in our local machine and then precompile them.

-In the end, we should get a similar output:
+In the end, we should get a similar output as the one below:

 ##### **Output**
 ```
 66 dependencies successfully precompiled in 235 seconds.
 396 already precompiled.
 ```

-We can test that our required packages were installed by closing the `packages.jl` script, going back to our `julia_project.jl` file, and loading a couple of random package by using the `using` command.
-This imports our required packages and makes then available for our session:
+We can test that our required packages were installed by closing the `packages.jl` script, going back to our `julia_project.jl` file, and loading a couple of random packages by using the `using` command.
+This imports our required packages and makes them available for our session:

 ##### **Code**
 ```Julia